chinmayweb3/urlShortner/README.md

 You can access the URL Shortener API at the following link: https://urlshortner-njjo.onrender.com/api/v1/shortener or https://urlshortner-njjo.onrender.com/tester

 ## Endpoints
-GET /:shortUrl
 - `/:shortUrl`

-shortUrl (required): The short URL to be redirected.
+- shortUrl (required): The short URL to be redirected.
-A 301 HTTP status code is returned, redirecting the client to the original URL.
+- A 301 HTTP status code is returned, redirecting the client to the original URL.
--

 - `/api/v1/shortener`

-This endpoint creates a new short URL for a given original URL.
+- This endpoint creates a new short URL for a given original URL.

 Request Body:
 - url (required): The original URL to be shortened.

 Response:
 - A JSON object containing the short URL is returned.